 Riding in the back of pick-up trucks can be very dangerous for dogs.
 Again, they love it because they can feel the breeze and look around as they’re riding.
 In the event of a quick stop or rear end collision, a dog could go flying out of the truck.
 Definitely not good!

 Pet Travel Safety Gear

 Pet travel safety gear has become a law in many areas, with the “click it or ticket” practice in effect.

-There are many seat belt type options available, one I like is the Kurgo Direct to Seatbelt Tether Car Restraint.
+There are many seat belt type options available, one I like is the Seatbelt Loop Tether Car Restraint.

 This restraint gives dogs a chance to roam a very little bit, but will keep them from being hurdled through the air in the event of a collision.

-All of the pet travel safety options I mentioned in this post are available from Amazon.com and other pet supply retailers.
+The pet travel safety options I mentioned in this post are available from Petmate.com and other pet supply retailers.

 There are numerous pet travel safety options available.
 Shop around and find the one the works best for you and your dog.
 It’s fun to travel with your pet, but make sure you and your dog buckle up for safety!